open-telemetry/opentelemetry-specification/specification/trace/semantic_conventions/messaging.md

 An "intermediary" receives a message to forward it to the next receiver, which might be another intermediary or a consumer.

-### Destinations and sources
+### Destinations

+A destination represents an entity within messaging system messages are published to and consumed from.
 A destination is usually uniquely identified by name within the messaging system instance.
 Examples of a destination name would be a URL or a simple one-word identifier.
-Sending messages to a destination is called "*publish*" in context of this specification.

-A source represents an entity within messaging system messages are consumed from.
-Source and destination for specific message may be the same.
-However, if message is routed within one or multiple brokers, source and destination can be different.

-Typical examples of destinations and sources include Kafka topics, RabbitMQ queues and topics.
+Typical examples of destinations include Kafka topics, RabbitMQ queues and topics.

 ### Message consumption